Zola provides pre-built binaries for MacOS, Linux and Windows on the GitHub release page.

 Zola does not work in PowerShell ISE.

-To build Zola from source, you will need to have Git, Rust and Cargo installed.
+To build Zola from source, you will need to have Rust and Cargo installed.

 From a terminal, you can now run the following commands: